Friends of Read Wildlife Sanctuary

 Many visitors seem to "ignore" our rules.
 We think that's because they just don't understand the logic behind them!
 So we're making an effort to explain why these activites are not allowed:

-1) Dogs leave the scent of a predator and scare away wildlife.
+1) No Dogs.
+Why?
+It has nothing to do with how friendly/mean your dog is, or whether it is leashed!
+Dogs leave the scent of a predator and scare away wildlife.

-3) Feeding wildlife makes the animals lose fear of humans, leading to aggression & accidents.
+3) No Feeding Wildlife.
+Why?
+It makes the animals lose fear of humans, leading to aggression & accidents that can harm you or the animals.

-6) Straying off the trails destroys sensitive habitats (and you might come in contact with poison ivy).
+6) No Straying off the Trails.
+Why?
+It destroys sensitive habitats (and you might come in contact with poison ivy).

 Please note: This is a "carry in, carry out" park.
 This means you should leave no trace behind when you leave.
 If you see any garbage, please pick it up and dispose of it in the trash bins.
 Sometimes the wind blows trash from trash bins back onto our property.
 Sometimes it just drifts in with the tide.
 As humans, all of us are collectively responsible for it.
 Please put litter in its place.
 Set a good example for your children.
 Show them that's it's the right thing to do: pick up any trash you see while walking our trails and shoreline.
 Together, we can make this a better place!